jason-p-nguyen/threat-hunting-labs/threat-hunt-ideas.md

 - **Home Network Privacy – Who’s Phoning Home?**
   Monitor outbound traffic from your router or devices to detect phone-home behavior (e.g., smart TVs, phones, or assistants).
 Can be used to spot unexpected connections or trackers.

+- **Fileless PowerShell Execution Detection**
+Hunt for PowerShell scripts executed directly in memory using `IEX`, `DownloadString`, or `-EncodedCommand`.
+These are common techniques used in fileless malware to avoid writing to disk.

+- **LOLBins Abuse – Living off the Land Detection**
+Detect suspicious use of trusted Windows binaries like `certutil.exe`, `mshta.exe`, and `regsvr32.exe`, often leveraged by attackers to download, execute, or run scripts stealthily.

+- **Memory Injection via Process Hollowing**
+Identify behavior where a legitimate process is launched, its memory is hollowed out, and replaced with malicious code.
+Useful for detecting payload delivery methods used by Cobalt Strike or Mimikatz.

+- **Malicious Office Macro Execution Chains**
+Monitor for Office applications (e.g., `winword.exe`, `excel.exe`) spawning unusual child processes like `powershell.exe` or `cmd.exe`, signaling potential macro-based initial access.

+- **Sentinel Workbook – Fileless Attack Dashboard**
+Build a Microsoft Sentinel dashboard to visualize fileless and memory-based attack behaviors using custom KQL queries.
+Includes detection stats, geographic logins, and PowerShell trends.

+- **Simulated Fileless Malware Lab (Safe Testing)**
+Create a controlled lab that runs harmless PowerShell payloads directly in memory.
+Use MDE or Sysmon to log and detect activity, mimicking attacker behavior in a safe environment.

+- **Attack Chain Timeline – Visualizing Fileless Techniques**
+Document and visualize multi-stage fileless attacks using timeline diagrams (e.g., Mermaid.js) to show process chains, command execution, and memory manipulation stages.

+- **Sysmon Ruleset – Detecting In-Memory Execution**
+Develop a custom Sysmon configuration to detect key in-memory attack behaviors like `CreateRemoteThread`, DLL injection, and command obfuscation.
+Visualize data in Sentinel or ELK.

 ---

 ## 🌐 Linux / Endpoint-Focused Scenarios